When you and I differ

 One summary recommendation could be this: as you consider difference via EcoTypes, do remain open to the Agree, Disagree, and Engage options, but pay special attention to Engage, as it may be an option you have not considered.

 As suggested above, one of the best ways to appreciate the Engage option may be by exploring EcoTypes themes.
-You could do this by first taking the quick themes survey, then reading more fully about nonhuman/human Place, old/new Knowledge, and small/big Action, then following the Exploring themes page, which includes recommended activities.
+You could do this by reading more fully about nonhuman/human Place, old/new Knowledge, and small/big Action, then following the Exploring themes page, which includes recommended activities.

 Enjoy your exploration of environmental ideas via EcoTypes, and do remain open to the unique ways Engage may help us successfully navigate difference.